 Accreditation of entry-level graduate programs by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) is based on information and conditions that are current at the time accreditation is granted.
-The CAA's Policy on Substantive Changes in CAA-Accredited Entry-Level Graduate Education Programs (2002; revised November 2003; July 2005, November 2010) was developed to accommodate programs to ensure continuous quality when major changes are proposed that could have an impact on their ability to comply with accreditation standards.
+The CAA's substantive change policy and procedures (established 2001, last revised February 2015) was developed to accommodate programs to ensure continuous quality when major changes are proposed that could have an impact on their ability to comply with accreditation standards.
 Substantive changes, such as offering a new degree program, expanding or altering how curriculum is offered by using distance education or at a satellite campus, all have an effect on the accredited program and its resources.

 Modifications to the Policy & Procedures